 - On the The system must now be rebooted screen, select OK to confirm your changes and reboot.

-- Use the mokutil utility to check if the key successfully enrolled or not.
-Use the command below:
+Use the mokutil utility to check if the key successfully enrolled or not.
+Use the following command: